Tigt/guttersnipe/_drafts/svg.md

 * The `viewBox` attribute is powerful enough to handle every single coordinate-system issue that could arise.
 This means it is impossible to understand.
 * Its built-in accessibility elements are not actually supported by practically any assisstive technology.
 ARIA helps, thank god.
 * There isn't actually a solid fallback to have worse browsers display a PNG instead.
 This comes close.
+* There are four places an SVG can get its final displayed size: the `viewBox`, the CSS height and width, the height and width attributes, and the CSS 2.1 spec.
+* Google Translate wraps everything it changes in `<font>` tags (wtf?), and this causes the HTML5 parser to think you've ended the SVG early.
+However, Microsoft/Bing's translation service works perfectly.
+They both support the inline methods of opting out, so we'll have to use `<meta name="google" content="notranslate">`